dataArtisans/flink-training-web/devEnvSetup.md

     -Dpackage=org.apache.flink.quickstart          \
     -DinteractiveMode=false
 ~~~

+**Note**: Windows users need to remove the backslashes from the Maven commands.

 The generated Flink quickstart project is located in a folder called `flink-java-project` (`flink-scala-project` for Scala projects).